 Quentin is a 47-year-old chiropractor.
-Since their kids are getting older, he and his spouse have decided to replace their minivan with a luxury SUV.
+Since their kids are getting older, he and his wife have decided to replace their minivan with a luxury SUV.
 The one they have picked will cost them \$63,270.
-They have decided not to trade in their minivan but will make a down payment of \$22,000.
-Quentin has a very good credit score of 780.
+They have decided not to trade in their minivan, but they will make a down payment of \$22,000.
+Quentin has a very good credit score at 780.